waltmo147/GHSAB-Website/documents/design-plan.md

 [Pick a persona that you believe will help you address the gender bias within your design.]

-I've selected **[Abby/Patricia/Patrick/Tim]** as my persona.
+I've selected **[Tim]** as my persona.

-I've selected my persona because...
-[Tell us why you picked your persona in 1-3 sentences.
-Your explanation should include why your persona will help you address gender-inclusiveness bugs in your design.]
+We've selected my persona because the majority of engineers creating the website are men and we have decided to choose a female persona to help balance the design bias relating to gender.

 ### Tasks